Interstate Bridge: Interstate Bridge Replacement Program (2019–present)

 The relaunched Interstate Bridge Replacement Program is a joint effort between ODOT, WSDOT, Federal Highway Administration, Federal Transit Administration, Metro, Southwest Washington Regional Transportation Council, the cities of Portland and Vancouver, the Port of Portland, and the Port of Vancouver USA.

 The Joint Oregon-Washington Legislative Action Committee was formed by the Washington legislature in 2017 to study a bridge replacement, but initially had no Oregon representation for a year.
 The new committee was formed to prevent $140 million in federal funding allocated for the CRC from being recalled after a deadline, which was extended to 2025.
 In April 2019, the Washington legislature approved $17.5 million to establish a project office to conduct pre-design and planning work, which was followed by a matching contribution from the Oregon Transportation Commission in August.

 A new timeline for the project, with the start of environmental review in 2020 and construction by 2025, was approved by the joint committee in late 2019.
-The replacement bridge's design is unspecified, with discussions about the inclusion of light rail, lane configurations, and investigating a third crossing all under consideration.
-Former Michigan Department of Transportation deputy director Greg Johnson was appointed as the bridge program administrator in June 2020.
-Several alternative ideas have been proposed, including an immersed tube tunnel, a third bridge, and a bascule bridge favored by the U.S. Coast Guard, but have been rejected for their drawbacks and cost.
+The replacement bridge's design remained unspecified, with discussions about the inclusion of light rail, lane configurations, and investigating a third crossing all under consideration.
+Former Michigan Department of Transportation deputy director Greg Johnson was appointed as the bridge program administrator in June 2020, serving 5 years until his departure in December 2025.

+Several alternative ideas were proposed, including an immersed tube tunnel, a third bridge, and a bascule bridge favored by the U.S. Coast Guard.
+A tunnel was deemed infeasible, due to costs and the difficulty of constructing a connection to Hayden Island and Vancouver's SR-14, while moveable bridge options were deemed undesirable due to cost and delays from boat traffic.